B-25J Mitchell “HOT GEN!” Medium Bomber

 B-25 Hot Gen!

-The North American B-25J Mitchell Medium Bomber owned by the Canadian Warplane Heritage Museum (CWHM) is affectionately known as Hot Gen because of its painted Nose Art.
+The North American B-25J Mitchell Bomber owned by the Canadian Warplane Heritage Museum (CWHM) is affectionately known as Hot Gen because of its painted Nose Art.
 It was customary to paint either ”Pin-Ups” or Comic Strip Characters on the noses of W.W.
 II Warbirds and bombers.

 Nose Art is a decorative painting or design on the fuselage of a military aircraft.
 As the name implies, Nose Art is usually located near the nose of the aircraft, and it is a stylish form of aircraft graffiti.

 Nose Art was originally used to help pilots and military personnel to identify friendly aircraft, and help forces to distinguish Allied aircraft from enemy fleets.
 However, the custom of painting Nose Art on aircraft quickly evolved, and it was later used to express the personality and individuality of the aircraft and the squadron.
 Crew would have a strong sense of attachment and loyalty to their aircraft and the Nose Art helped to personalize and animate the aircraft.

 Hot Gen!
 Nose Art

 (Whistle and Cat Calls go here.
 Click on the Nose Art Photo for a better view!)

 Superstition and Luck!

 Aircraft Nose Art was often used to remind the soldiers of home and bring back memories of peacetime life.
 The Nose Art also offered a form of “Psychological Protection”.
 Crew would feel a sense of protection, and they believed there would be “good luck” with them because of the iconic emblem on their aircraft.